-- We will review do a high level review of Return to Activities and planning for Fall Sectionals and Fall Fest.
-As a follow-up from Leadership we will take a deeper dive into Strategic Plan goals as it relates to training, competition, coach education and Unified Sports and explain what impacts these have on regions and local programs.
+- A high level review of Return to Activities and planning for Fall Sectionals and Fall Fest.
+As a follow-up from Leadership, we take a deeper dive into Strategic Plan goals as it relates to training, competition, coach education and Unified Sports and explain what impacts these have on regions and local programs.

-- We will review fundraising in a Regional model, shared revenue opportunities, discuss donor relations and management, share information on statewide LETR’s structure and review grant opportunities.
+- A review of fundraising in a Regional model, shared revenue opportunities, donor relations and management, information on statewide LETR’s structure, and review grant opportunities.

-- Join us for an in-depth discussion about how Marketing & Communications will function under our new regionalization model and is described within the Regional Playbook.
-We will discuss branding, media relations, web management, social media, guidelines & resource materials.
-We will also answer questions and talk about ways to expand our offerings/approach to set each region up for success.
+- An in-depth discussion about how Marketing & Communications will function under our new regionalization model and is described within the Regional Playbook.
+We discuss branding, media relations, web management, social media, guidelines & resource materials.
+We also answer questions and talk about ways to expand our offerings/approach to set each region up for success.

 Special Olympics PA Regionalization Update – July 2021